-The forex spread may increase if there is an important news announcement or an event that causes higher market volatility.
+A forex pair’s spread may increase if there is an important news announcement or an event that causes higher market volatility.
 One of the downsides of a variable spread is that, if the spread widens dramatically, your positions could be closed or you’ll be put on margin call.
 Keep an eye on our economic calendar to stay abreast of upcoming financial events.

 Forex trading platforms

-Our trading platform
+Our online forex trading platform